gerardomaruotti/ThesisManagement/README.md

   - response body content: a list of groups identified with a code and a name.
 - POST `/api/insert/thesis`
   - request body content: an object including all the data necessary to insert a new thesis: a title, a description, required knowledge, notes, expiration date, the level, related degree, a list of co-supervisors, a list of types and a list of keywords.
-  - response body: the identifier of the thesis created.
+  - response body content: the identifier of the thesis created.
 - GET `/api/thesis/:id`
   - request parameters: thesis identifier
   - response body content: an object including all the data related to a thesis: a title, a description, required knowledge, notes, expiration date, the level, related degree, the supervisor and a list of co-supervisors, the list of groups to which the supervisors belong, a list of related keywords and a list of related types.